google/tf-quant-finance/README.md

-# High-performance library for quantitative finance using TensorFlow
+# High-performance TensorFlow library for quantitative finance

 This library provides high-performance methods leveraging the hardware acceleration support and automatic differentation of TensorFlow.
 The initial library will provide TensorFlow support for foundational mathematical methods, mid-level methods, and specific pricing models.
 These will be significantly expanded over next months.